n3pheddy/AdventOfCode2020/README.md

 11. gcc $(gnustep-config --objc-flags) -std=c11 -o aoc11 aoc11.m
 Number of occupied seats using immediate seats: 2310
 Number of occupied seats using nearest seats: 2074

+I referenced the Kotlin documentation a little more than expected.
+It seemed to have taken a lot of hints from Scala.

+12. kotlin aoc12.kts
+Manhattan distance for Direction navigation: 1838
+Manhattan distance for Waypoint navigation: 89936